juliensees/comp-tia-/30_network_security_devices.md

       - VPN's require an endpoint that accepts VPN connections
                   - orgs with high volumes have a dedicated VPN concentrator
                   - can use a firewall, router, or server as endpoint but not efficient (slow to process)         - IPsec (Internet Protocol Security) - was used by VPN's to create encrypted tunnels
-            * works at the network layer
+            * works at the network layer (Layer 3)
               - often used for statis site-to-site VPN tunnels
       * REMOTE USER VPN's often rely on SSL or TLS VPN's that work in APPLICATION LAYER
                   - work on any system with a web browser and use Port 443 for comms
                               - 443 is usually allowed through almost every firewall